-Cochrane Review finds no benefit from routine health checksOctober 16th, 2012 in Health /
+Cochrane Review finds no benefit from routine health checksOctober 16, 2012 in Medicine & Health / Health

 Carrying out general health checks does not reduce deaths overall or from serious diseases like cancer and heart disease, according to Cochrane researchers.
 The researchers, who carried out a systematic review on the subject for The Cochrane Library, warn against offering general health checks as part of a public health program.

 In some countries, general health checks are offered as part of standard practice.
 General health checks are intended to reduce deaths and ill health by enabling early detection and treatment of disease.
 However, there are potential negative implications, for example diagnosis and treatment of conditions that might never have led to any symptoms of disease or shortened life.

 The researchers based their findings on 14 trials involving 182,880 people.
 All trials divided participants into at least two groups: one where participants were invited to general health checks and another where they were not.
 The number of new diagnoses was generally poorly studied, but in one trial, health checks led to more diagnoses of all kinds.
 In another trial, people in the group invited to general health checks were more likely to be diagnosed with high blood pressure or high cholesterol, as might be expected.
 In three trials, large numbers of abnormalities were identified in the screened groups.

 However, based on nine trials with a total of 11,940 deaths, the researchers found no difference between the number of deaths in the two groups in the long term, either overall or specifically due to cancer or heart disease.
 Other outcomes were poorly studied, but suggested that offering general health checks has no impact on hospital admissions, disability, worry, specialist referrals, additional visits to doctors or time off work.